awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.RBAC.md

 We don't recommend using the `nopass` option\.
 If you do, we recommend setting the user's permissions to read\-only with access to a limited set of keys\.

 **To delete a user by using the CLI**
 + Use the `delete-user` command to delete a user\.
-The user account is deleted and removed from any user groups to which it belongs\.
+The account is deleted and removed from any user groups to which it belongs\.
 The following is an example\.

   For Linux, macOS, or Unix: